 She squeezed him some more, stroking him up and down and then wrapping her fingers around the tip, tugging and actually pulling him forward by it, bringing him to the window.
 She spied the candle on the table.
 Its hood teetered precariously.
 She rubbed the Baron's stiff prick as she edged closer and closer, murmuring to him: “Push me up against the wall and fuck me like a Rue Truse-Noinnan girl!”

-The Baron was just about to say something, but Daciana didn't give him the chance; she lifted the lid from the candle, and lit up the room.
-The Baron did not notice anything wrong until she let go of him and threw herself onto the floor.
-Instantly realizing what was happening, he knocked the candle off the table, but by then Chastel had let his arrow fly.
+The Baron was just about to say something, but Daciana didn't give him the chance.
+She lifted the lid from the candle and lit up the room, then threw herself onto the floor.
+Instantly realizing what was happening, de Batz knocked the candle off the table, but by then Chastel had let his arrow fly.

-It was a decent shot, all told, but the weapon had not seen use in a generation, and Chastel did not think to compensate for its weaknesses.
+It was a decent shot, but the weapon had not seen use in a generation, and Chastel did not think to compensate for its weaknesses.
 The bolt buried itself in the windowsill.
 Chastel cursed and the Baron made a break for it.
-Chastel heard him scream as Daciana pounced, but then he heard a pistol fire and saw the whole room fill up with smoke.
+Chastel heard him scream as Daciana pounced, and then a pistol fired and the room filled with smoke.
 So much for keeping things quiet.

-The fugitives were already gone by the time Chastel came into the cellar, out the door and up into the street.
-Daciana rushed the stairs and Chastel clamored up right behind her, his blood pounding in his ears.
-Daciana caught the other wehr-wolf's scent and took off after him down the alley.
-Chastel hesitated; the Baron would surely have gone the opposite direction, and Chastel hated to let him escape again.
+The fugitives were already gone by the time Chastel got to the cellar, out the door and up into the street.
+Daciana rushed the stairs and Chastel clamored right behind her, his blood pounding in his ears.
+Daciana, catching the other wehr-wolf's scent, took off down the alley, but Chastel hesitated.
+The Baron would surely have gone the opposite direction, and Chastel hated to let him escape again.
 But his mission was Fabre, and besides, the Oath would not allow him to pursue a mortal while a wehr-wolf escaped.
 He shouted an alarm toward the street, hoping that there would be soldiers on their way to intercept de Batz, and then he was off.

 He rounded the corner with musket raised and ready to fire, but Fabre was waiting for him.
 The body of the monster collided with his, knocking him over and driving the air from his lungs.
 Chastel’s head spun as it struck the ground and the moon and stars swirled in his view, and then everything was blocked out by the wehr-wolf's hateful face, jaws already streaked with blood as they slavered and snapped.
 Chastel grabbed the monster's snout and twisted its head aside, but of course it was too strong for him, and pinned down as he was by the weight of the creature's body he could not hope to reach any of his weapons…

-Daciana collided with the other wehr-wolf a few seconds after it pounced on Chastel, and the both of them turned in a whirling, snarling, snapping mass along the stones of the courtyard.
+Daciana collided with Fabre and both of them turned in a whirling, snarling, snapping mass across the courtyard.
 Her fur was streaked with her own blood and Chastel knew that the bite of the other wehr-wolf could hurt her sorely.
 Fabre seemed to be larger and faster than she; she could not hold her own against him for long.
 Chastel hauled himself back to his feet and readied his musket, but he could not shoot without risking hitting Daciana with the fatal holy bullet.
-Instead he drew his knife and skirted the edges of the brawl; when they separated next he would wound Fabre in the haunches, slowing him enough for Daciana to finish him.
+Instead he drew his knife and skirted the edges of the brawl.
+When they separated next he would wound Fabre in the haunches, slowing him enough for Daciana to finish him.
 In so doing he would expose himself and it would take Fabre less than a second to kill him, but at least he'd die knowing he had taken the monster with him…

-But it did not come to that.
+But it didn’t come to that.
 Fabre made a fatal mistake by releasing his hold on Daciana's shoulder so that he could make a bid for her throat.
-Daciana, who had feigned being more hurt than she was, pushed into him, and both went on their hind legs for a moment, teetering in a fatal dance before she seized his throat and tore it open in a gout of blood.
+Daciana, who had feigned being more hurt than she was, pushed into him, and both went on their hind legs for a moment, teetering in a fatal dance before she seized his throat and tore it open.
 A human-like scream escaped the wolf's jaws, and when it fell to the ground it once again became Fabre d'Eglantine, his poet's tongue now silenced forever.
 Daciana collapsed next to him and reflexively reverted to human form.
-Chastel ran to her side, propping her head up and looking her over.
+Chastel ran to her side, propping her head up.
 There might be time to save her if—

-The wehr-wolf snarled; Chastel's heart seized up.
+The wehr-wolf snarled.
+Chastel's heart seized up.
 The spell of the wehr-wolf's gaze, he knew, was the secret of the supernatural fear that it inspired, but he dared not look away from it.
 Summoning all his strength, he stood.
 He tried to lift his musket but he could not; his body betrayed him.
 His mind wanted to shoot but the rest of him wanted to run.
-As soon as his back was turned, he knew, the monster would pounce, and he'd be dead in an instant.
+If he let himself turn his back he’d be dead before he took a step.
 Daciana was too weak to fight; she might even be dying.
-Only Chastel was left to face the beast.
+Only Chastel was left to face this.

-Chastel remembered the story of how his grandfather stared down the Beast of Gevaudan.
+Hel remembered the story of how his grandfather stared down the Beast of Gevaudan.
 He tried to think of a prayer, but none came to mind.
 The monster loped toward him and the unnatural fear grew more potent and it was all Chastel could do to keep breath in his lungs.
-His musket felt like the weight of the world in his hand and he wanted to drop it but instead he closed his fingers on it as tight as he could, though he still could not raise it.
-He tried to think of a prayer, any prayer, any word of scripture, anything to break the spell and let him shoot, shoot to save his life, shoot slay the beast, shoot to honor his family's oath, but nothing came.
+His musket felt like the weight of the world and he wanted to drop it, but instead he closed his fingers on it as tight as he could, though he still could not find the strength to raise it.
+He tried to think of a prayer, any prayer, any word of ure, anything to break the spell and let him shoot, shoot to save his life, shoot to honor his family's oath, but nothing came.
 The wolf laid its ears back, lips curled, the rank pestilence of its breath wafting over him.
 I have to shoot, he thought, I have to shoot, I have to shoot, I HAVE TO—

-The monster leaped and its jaws opened to embrace him and drag him down into the same death as his father, the death that, in a way, he'd felt he was always destined for.
+The monster leaped and its jaws opened to bring the death that he’d always known he was destined for.
 But then he realized that the musket was in his hand, and that he was pointing it straight ahead, and his finger was on the trigger!
-The wehr-wolf's one good eye was like a burning red bullseye and Chastel then there was flash and a bang and a blast of black smoke as Chastel fired.
+The wehr-wolf's one good eye was like a burning red bullseye and then there was flash and a bang and a blast of black smoke as Chastel fired.
 Blinded, he heard the charging monster’s cry of pain and the heavy thud of its body on the paving stones.
 When the smoke cleared he saw the bloodied corpse of a man at his feet.
-His courage returned almost immediately; the fear curse of the wehr-wolf's gaze died with it.
+It was over.
+He could move again.

 Chastel looked the body over, but it was no good.
 As the Marquis had said, the man's face was nothing but a mass of scar tissue with barely any feature remaining.
-Most likely he was some street beggar, but how had he come to have the curse of the wehr-wolf and to fall in with Fabre and de Batz?
-Unless the sans-culottes had apprehended the Baron, which Chastel doubted, it would probably remain forever a mystery.
+Most likely he was some beggar, but how had he come to have the curse of the wehr-wolf, and to fall in with Fabre and de Batz?
+Unless the sans-culottes had apprehended the Baron (which Chastel doubted), it would probably remain a mystery.